-Same-gender sexual activities between men are illegal in Kenya with the penalty of 5-14 years imprisonment.
-While women same-gender sexual activities are not explicitly prohibited by law because lesbians, bisexual women, and transgender persons are not recognized in the Kenyan Constitution.
-There is no legal recognition of any same gender relationships.
+Same-gender sexual activities between men are illegal in Kenya with a penalty of 5-14 years imprisonment.
+While women's same-gender sexual activities are not explicitly prohibited by law because lesbians, bisexual women, and transgender persons are not recognised in the Kenyan Constitution.
+There is no legal recognition of any same-gender relationships.
 Same-gender marriage is constitutionally banned since 2010 and adoption is prohibited for same-gender couples.
-There are no explicit protections against discrimination on the basis of sexual orientation and/or gender identity and there are no statutory provisions relating to transgender people’s rights.
+There are no explicit protections against discrimination based on sexual orientation and/or gender identity and there are no statutory provisions relating to transgender people’s rights.
 However, there have been a series of court rulings in favor of transgender rights, such as the right to change the names appearing on legal documents.

 AMKENI MALINDI, Changing Attitude Kenya, EATHAN, Gay Activists Alliance International Africa Kenya, HIV/AIDS PEOPLE ALLIANCE OF KENYA, Let Good Be Told In us (LGBTI) - Nyarwek Coalition, Minority Women in Action, NYANZA RIFT VALLEY AND WESTERN KENYA LGBTI NETWORK, PICTURE YOUTH GROUP, Persons Marginalized and Aggrieved Kenya, Queer Talk, SDA Kinship, Tamba Pwani.

 LGBTQIA+ individuals are fleeing their home country from persecution and violence to a safer destination in European and North American countries.
 Despite the discrimination and harassment present in Kenya, it is the only East African nation where someone can seek asylum and be registered as a refugee based on their LGBTQIA+ status from other African countries such as Uganda.